-Enno Poppe’s works have been performed by, among others, quartets such as Arditti Quartet and Kairos Quartet, conductors such as Pierre Boulez, Susanna Mälkki, Emilio Pomàrico and Peter Rundel and orchestras such as SWR Sinfonieorchester, Los Angeles Philharmonic Orchestra, BBC Scottish Symphony Orchestra, Symphonieorchester des Bayerischen Rundfunks, Deutsche Symphonie-Orchester Berlin, hr-Sinfonieorchester Frankfurt and Junge Deutsche Philharmonie.
-Among the ensembles that regularly perform his music are Ensemble intercontemporain, Ensemble Modern, London Sinfonietta, Ensemble Resonanz, Klangforum Wien, ensemble mosaik, Ensemble Contrechamps, Musikfabrik, Ensemble 2e2m, SWR Vokalensemble and Neue Vocalsolisten Stuttgart.
+Enno Poppe’s works have been performed by quartets such as the Arditti Quartet and the Kairos Quartet, by conductors such as Pierre Boulez, Susanna Mälkki, Emilio Pomàrico and Peter Rundel, and by orchestras such as the SWR Symphonieorchester, the BBC Scottish Symphony Orchestra, the Bavarian Radio Symphony Orchestra, the Deutsches Symphonie-Orchester Berlin, the Frankfurt Radio Symphony and the Junge Deutsche Philharmonie.
+The ensembles that regularly perform his music include Ensemble intercontemporain, Ensemble Modern, the London Sinfonietta, Ensemble Resonanz, Klangforum Wien, ensemble mosaik, Ensemble Contrechamps, Ensemble Musikfabrik, Ensemble 2e2m, the SWR Vokalensemble and the Neue Vocalsolisten.

 Enno Poppe is a member of the Akademie der Künste Berlin (since 2008), the North Rhine-Westphalian Academy of the Sciences, Humanities and the Arts (since 2009) and the Bavarian Academy of Fine Arts (since 2010).